lbryio/lbry.com/content/faq/contributing.md

 If you're feeling moderately hard-core, you can also test `master` builds via [releases.lbry.io](http://releases.lbry.io/).
 If you're feeling super hard-core, you can compile `master` yourself, via the README.md or INSTALL.md in the associated repo.

-**Note that you use release candidates and especially master builds at your own risk.**
+**Note that you use release candidates and especially master builds at your own risk.
+Back up your wallet first.**